russell-parrott/reet/README.md

 ## Design Principles

-Structural Governance Standard for AI is based on the principle that trust in AI cannot be declared — it must be a system condition that is designed and able to be proven in operation.
+REET is based on the principle that trust in AI cannot be declared — it must be a system condition that is designed and able to be proven in operation.

 Each safeguard is mapped to a structural question, with defined criteria for verifying compliance, and anchored to an audit trail capable of withstanding cross-jurisdictional challenges.

 ## Provenance

-Structural Governance Standard for AI was originated and published by Russell Parrott in 2025.
+REET - the Structural Governance Standard for AI was originated and published by Russell Parrott in 2025.

 This repository constitutes the authoritative public record of the doctrine, including its definitions, criteria, and canonical schemas.